ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 For mutations, the situation is different, as mutations inherently cause side effects.
 For instance, you might want to use a shared DbContext between two mutations.
 When executing a mutation Hot Chocolate will use the default request scope as it's guaranteed by the execution algorithm that there will only ever be a single mutation resolver executed at the same time for a request.

-While the new default execution behavior is much more opinionated it leads to a dramatically easier experience when implementing resolvers.
-However, we recognize that there are reasons you maybe want to use the request DI scope everywhere.
-Thats why you can change the default configuration with the default schema options.
+While the new default execution behavior is much more opinionated, it leads to a dramatically easier experience when implementing resolvers.
+However, we recognize that there are reasons you may want to use the request scope everywhere.
+That's why you can change the default configuration with the default schema options.

 ```csharp
 builder